CHARLES HARTLEY, Attorney at Law

 He transferred to the American Embassy at La Paz, Bolivia in late 1991, where his responsibilities as Assistant Regional Security Officer at La Paz included investigations, physical security, procedural security, police liaison and supervision and training of Bolivian National Police assigned to the American Embassy as site security and bodyguards.
 From La Paz he transferred to Lome, Togo.
 While serving as Regional Security Officer at Lome from 1994 to 1996 he managed the security program for the American Embassies there and at Cotonou, Benin, conducting investigations, supervising U.S. Marine and locally hired guards, and working with all aspects of the security of these two U.S. government facilities.

 In 1998-1999 he worked as a Public Defender on the Nez Perce Tribal Reservation (in Lapwai, Idaho) during his final year of law school under a Rule 221 limited license granted by the Supreme Court of Idaho.
 He defended clients charged with offenses such as rape, assault, domestic battery, public intoxication and probation violations.

 He returned to California in 1999, passed the July 1999 administration of the bar exam and was sworn into the California State Bar on December 6, 1999.
 In 2000-2001 he worked as an Associate Attorney in a small firm emphasizing civil litigation in Monterey, California.
 His work there included representing clients in civil litigation alleging matters such as breach of contract, fraud, and breach of fiduciary duty.
-He also represented clients in family law matters, landlord-tenant disputes and advised clients on contracts and business entity formation.
+He also represented clients in family law matters, landlord-tenant disputes and advised clients on contracts, business entity formation and estate planning.